 A homeowners association (HOA) is considered a corporate entity by the Internal Revenue Service.
 The structure of the association does not affect the way the IRS treats it for tax purposes.
 It will be deemed a corporation, so your HOA must file tax returns.
 Filing does not necessarily mean your HOA owes taxes.

-Members of the HOA board should speak with a tax professional to ensure it follows all applicable rules.
-Some states require returns to be filed also, and there can be complexities around taxation (see Form 1120-H) on investment income from any operating or reserve funds.
+Members of the HOA board should speak with a tax professional to ensure the HOA follows all applicable rules.
+Beyond IRS filings, some states require returns to be filed also.
+There can also be complexities around taxation (see Form 1120-H) on investment income from any operating or reserve funds.

 Want to learn more about your HOA?
-Run a free Eli Report!
+Sign up and run a free Eli Report!